MyZenKey/sp-sdk-provider-integration-web/Examples/Java/README.md

 # ZenKey Example Application in Java

+The prefered implementation is using the Zenkey Framework : https://github.com/MyZenKey/zenkey-java-sdk

 This is an example application that demonstrates how to integrate ZenKey into a Java web application.
 If you have not read the [Web Integration Guide](https://developer.myzenkey.com/docs/web), read it before continuing.

 ## 1.0 Background